 Make, learn and talk about needle lace.

 For all our members who want to advance in reticello needlelace.
 Learn reticello needle lace.
 Learn reticella needlelace.
 Point coupe, punto tagliato.
-We include embroidered reticella AND needle lace reticella.
+We include embroidered reticella AND punto in aria (geometric needle lace)..
+Both use the same fillings.

 These are some resources for learning reticella/reticello.